wim-vantomme/daraja-website/site/content/products/_index.md

     quote: >-
       Kaldi is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
+  - author: Wim Vantomme
+    quote: Live is to short to waste your time
 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions